-- Tranquil Inlet, entered between Rankin 533 Rocks and Wingen Islets, has high, rocky shores.
+Focks and Wingen Islets, has high, rocky shores.
 A rock, with 0.6 m over it, lies in the fairway about 1 mile north of Wingen Islets.
 Drying flats from Tranquil Creek form the head of the inlet.
 Marine farm facilities are SW of Mugford Island.
-Anchorage for small craft is reported to be good in the small unnamed cove on the NW side. - Wollan Islets lie off the SE extremity of McCaw 534 Peninsula. - 535 Auseth Islet (49°11'N, 125°39'W) lies in midchannel with deep clear passages on either side. - Corning Point, the NW entrance point to Irving Cove, has several islets off it.
+Anchorage for small craft is reported to be good in the small unnamed cove on the NW side.

+Wollan Islets lie off the SE extremity of McCaw Peninsula.

+Auseth Islet $(49^{\circ}11'N, 125^{\circ}39'W)$ lies in midchannel with deep clear passages on either side.

+Cove, has several islets off it.
 An islet, 0.1 mile west of the point, has a conspicuous bare rock close west of it.
-Marine farm facilities line the shore of Corning Point. - Woman Island and Similar Island lie in the ap-537 proach to Deer Bav. - Deer Bay, at the head of Tofino Inlet, has a very narrow entrance encumbered with islets and rocks.
+Marine farm facilities line the shore of Corning Point.

+Woman Island and Similar Island lie in the approach to Deer Bay.

+Deer Bay, at the head of Tofino Inlet, has a very narrow entrance encumbered with islets and rocks.
 Local knowledge is advised.